Genre: Historical Drama/Music Drama

 -This movie was part of a 2-DVD set about Afro-Brazilian leaders along with Abdias do Nascimento, but they are unrelated films.

--Natal Da Portela was a real life person who lived from July 31st 1905-April 5th 1975).
+-Natal Da Portela was a real-life person who lived from July 31st 1905-April 5th 1975).
 His real name was Natalino Jose do Nascimento and was born in Queluz, Brazil.
 He was survived by three children and the Portela Samba School he founded as well as bankrolled still runs to this day.
-The Portela troupe are currently the record-breaking 22-time Carnival champions and have 52 honors combined across Brazil.
+The Portela troupe is currently the record-breaking 22-time Carnival champions and has 52 honors combined across Brazil.
 It’s even still run in Madureira in Rio de Janeiro.

 -This film was directed by the late Paulo Cesar Saraceni who died in 2012 at 78 years old.
 Some of his other works include Traveller, O Gerente, and The Murdered House to name a few.

--Natal Da Portela made an appearance at the 1988 Director’s Fortnight in the Cannes Film Festival.
+-Natal Da Portela made an appearance at the 1988 Director’s Fortnight at the Cannes Film Festival.